GeekyGhost/Python-to-Java-converter/readme.txt

 Python to Java Converter (A Thought Experiment Work in Progress)
 ===============================================================

 This Python script provides a simple way to convert Python code to Java code.
 It's a thought experiment and should be treated as a work in progress.
 The converter is not perfect and has several limitations.
 It is intended for educational purposes and to showcase the possibilities of converting code between programming languages.
+This again was just done for fun lol.
+I knew full well the output would be gibberish.
+This is juust fun for me.

 Intent of the Script
 --------------------